 The southern part of the site is a strip of damp, broadleaved woodland and Willow carr.
-The ponds were recommended by Surrey Bird Club as an outstanding site woodland
+The ponds were recommended by Surrey Bird Club as an outstanding site for commoner waterfowl

-318 TQ030564 Broadmead Cut and Wey Navigation at Send SNCI
+318 TQ030564 Broadmead Cut and Wey Navigation at

+Send SNCI

 Bankside vegetation is tall and diverse.
-Between the waterbodies are reedbeds, stands of Willow carr, and Alder and Oak
+Between the waterbodies are reedbeds, stands of Willow carr, and Alder and Oak woodland